mjtkeijsers/HomeAutomate/README.md

 -OPTIONAL, Readout of setpoint and measured temperature NEST thermostat

+-OPTIONAL, The temperature outside.
+Do note that the location where to obtain temperature in Outsideweather.py needs to be updated to your location.

 -daily electra lowest value (what is 'leaking' all day, fridge, waterpump in pond etc)

 It requires a **youless power monitor device** to be connected to your gas and electra meter.
 For the temoerature graphs you need a NEST thermostat and set up the OAuth2 protocol as specified in Dec 1 comment below.